-'''

-GET /thing HTTP/1.1
+GET /thing HTTP/1.1 Host: origin.example.com

-Host: origin.example.com

-Alt-Svc-Used: 1
+Alt-Used: 1

-'''

-The extension parameters (Alt-Svc-Used-Ext) are reserved for future use; specifications that want to define an extension will need to update this document (and ought to introduce an extension registry).
+The extension parameters (ext-param) are reserved for future use; specifications that want to define an extension will need to update this document (and ought to introduce an extension registry).

-6. The 421 Not Authoritative HTTP Status Code
+6. The 421 Misdirected Request HTTP Status Code

-The 421 (Not Authoritative) status code is defined in [HTTP2], Section 9.1.2 to indicate that the current server instance is not authoritative for the requested resource.
+The 421 (Misdirected Request) status code is defined in Section 9.1.2 of [HTTP2] to indicate that the current server instance is not authoritative for the requested resource.
 This can be used to indicate that an alternative service is not authoritative; see Section 2).

-Clients receiving 421 (Not Authoritative) from an alternative service MUST remove the corresponding entry from its alternative service cache (see Section 2.2) for that origin.
+Clients receiving 421 (Misdirected Request) from an alternative service MUST remove the corresponding entry from its alternative service cache (see Section 2.2) for that origin.
 Regardless of the idempotency of the request method, they MAY retry the request, either at another alternative server, or at the origin.

-A 421 (Not Authoritative) response MAY carry an Alt-Svc header field.
+A 421 (Misdirected Request) response MAY carry an Alt-Svc header field.